 Comparing potential development areas A, B, C and D for housing development, Area D performs poorly by virtue of its geography, being east of the A38 and therefore remote from existing service provision at Walmley and Sutton Coldfield, and impact on the historic environment.
-Notwithstanding aspirations for
+Notwithstanding aspirations for relative self-containment, there is likely to be greater reliance on car-based transport (affecting travel reduction, climate change and air quality objectives), and the challenges associated with developing sense of place for a new community with no direct connection to an existing settlement.

 Area A exhibits relative remoteness from basic service provision, relatively high landscape impacts (being predominantly a mixture of high and medium sensitivity to development) and poorer sustainable transport provision, both existing and potential.
-Area A has relatively poor performance in respect of accessibility (scoring 45% (by all modes of transport) with a sustainability score of 25% (accessibility to facilities only by walking, cycling and public transport), and mid-range transport capacity performance (scoring 58%, with the potential to impact on A5127 Birmingham Road and Whitehouse Common corridor. where there are a significant number of critical junctions)41.
+Area A has relatively poor performance in respect of accessibility (scoring 45% (by all modes of transport) with a sustainability score of 25% (accessibility to facilities only by walking, cycling and public transport), and mid-range transport capacity performance (scoring 58%, with the potential to impact on A5127 Birmingham Road and Whitehouse Common corridor, where there are a significant number of critical junctions)47.

-Development on Area B would have relatively high landscape impacts (being a mixture of high and medium sensitivity to residential development) and biodiversity impacts42.
-Area B has mid-range performance in respect of accessibility (scoring 53% (by all modes of transport) with a sustainability score of 37% (accessibility to facilities only by walking, cycling and public transport)), and the poorest transport capacity performance (scoring 52%, constrained by the local highway network and east-west routes are congested in peak hours.)
-43.
+Development on Area B would have relatively high landscape impacts (being a mixture of high and medium sensitivity to residential development) and biodiversity impacts48.
+Area B has mid-range performance in respect of accessibility (scoring 53% (by all modes of transport) with a sustainability score of 37% (accessibility to facilities only by walking, cycling and public transport)), and the poorest transport capacity performance (scoring 52%, constrained by the local highway network and east-west routes are congested in peak hours) 49.